opensearch-project/documentation-website/_tuning-your-cluster/availability-and-recovery/remote-store/snapshot-interoperability.md

 # Shallow snapshots

 Shallow copy snapshots allow you to reference data from an entire remote-backed segment instead of storing all of the data from the segment in a snapshot.
-This makes accessing segment data faster than normal snapshots, because segment data is not stored in the snapshot repository.
+This makes accessing segment data faster than using normal snapshots because segment data is not stored in the snapshot repository.

 ## Enabling shallow snapshots